The arkansas delegation

 District 3 - u.s. Rep. Steve Womack (r)

-Congressman Steve Womack is a seven-term member who represents the northwestern portion of Arkansas around Bentonville.
+Congressman Steve Womack is an eight-term member who represents the northwestern portion of Arkansas around Bentonville.
 A graduate of Arkansas Technical University, Womack is a retired Army Colonel.
 Married and the father of three, the Congressman serves on the Appropriations Committee.

 Thomas Take: Safe Bet Republican